runekaagaard/snowscript/README.rst

     .
     └── starwars
         ├── __namespace.snow
+        ├── __import.snow
         ├── battle.snow
         ├── galaxy.snow
         └── settings.snow

-the file "battle.snow" would be given the namespace "starwars.battle".
-If no "__namespace.snow" file is found in the same folder or above, the namespace will be that of the file itself.
+the file "battle.snow" would be assigned the namespace "starwars.battle".
+If no "__namespace.snow" file is found in the same folder or above, the namespace will be that of the filename itself.

-Classes, interfaces, traits, functions, constants, variables and namespaces can be imported.
+Classes, interfaces, traits, functions, constants, variables can belong to a namespace.

+To make a member exportable it must be defined in the root scope of the file.

 If any member is prefixed with "_" it is a warning that it should not be accessed from outside its file.